QXIP/nDPI-lua/README.md

 Dependencies
 ------------

-This program depends on libndpi. nDPI is a Deep Packet Inspection library, programmed in C.
+This program depends on libndpi 1.x. nDPI is a Deep Packet Inspection library, programmed in C.

 Headers of nDPI are at ```include/```, and an already build library is at ```lib/```.